SwiftKickMobile/SwiftMessages/README.md

 This technique may be more SwiftUI-like, but it doesn't offer the full capability of SwiftMessages, such as explicitly hiding messages by their ID.
 It is totally reasonable to use a combination of both approaches.

+Try it out in the SwiftUI demo app!

 ### Accessibility

 SwiftMessages provides excellent VoiceOver support out-of-the-box.